Not Affiliated With the Social Security Administration

 - You need the income and have no other options

-- You're forced into early retirement
+- You are forced into early retirement

 Consider waiting until 67-70 if:

-- You can afford to wait (savings, pension, working)
+- You can afford to wait (savings, pension, working) -- check your 401(k) balance against age benchmarks

 - You want to maximize survivor benefits for spouse

-- You're still working (avoid earnings test)
+- You are still working (avoid earnings test)

 Ready to Calculate?

 The numbers above are general guidelines.
 Your situation is unique.
-Use our calculator to see your estimated benefit at 62, FRA, and 70 - plus your personal break-even age.
+Use our calculator to see your estimated benefit at 62, FRA, and 70 -- plus your personal break-even age.